eduardolundgren/gulp-umd/README.md

 * `<%= global %>`: Contains the browser globals normalized values from the options dependencies array, e.g. `['a', 'b']` turns into `root.a, root.b`.
 * `<%= namespace %>`: The namespace where the exported value is going to be set on the browser, e.g. `root.Foo.Bar`.
 * `<%= exports %>`: What the module should return, e.g. `Foo.Bar`.
 By default it returns the filename with uppercase without extension, e.g. `foo.js` returns `Foo`.

+You can also use [umd-templates](https://www.npmjs.com/package/umd-templates), using the `patternName.path` property if `template` option is used, and `patternName.template` if `templateSource` is used.

 ## Contributing